-As the tide retreated we could see a few people collecting cockles at the water’s edge.
+As the tide retreated, we could see a few people collecting cockles at the water’s edge.
 I pointed them out to our Italian AFS exchange student, commenting that it is generally a summertime activity.
 However, fresh cockles are delicious all year long.
 It was only 12c yesterday, not a day I wanted to step into the water even with protective rubber boots.
 She, however, seemed excited by the idea, so we added a few layers and headed down to Okoromai Bay.
 Being too cold for me, I opted to photograph from shore as they collected cockles.

 A small, edible, saltwater clam, a burrowing marine bivalve mollusc with a strong ribbed shell.

 - Okoromai Bay is one of three major bays at Shakespear Park.
 Located at the end of Whangaparaoa Peninsula, it is about 50 km from Auckland city centre in New Zealand.
 It is one of only a handful of Auckland bays that still allow the collection of cockles.

 - The best spot to find cockles is at the water’s edge at low tide, just below the surface.
 Stick your hands in the soft sand slowly, as there may also be jagged, sharp oyster shells.

 - Wondering how to cook cockles?
-Boiled cockles are the best, although they are also great cooked on the BBQ but even better boiled.
+Boiled cockles are the best, although they are also great cooked on the BBQ.
 Remember to rinse them well before you cook them.
 They open when they are ready to eat.
 Never eat cockles that don’t open on their own.
 We find many recipes include cockles and mussels together.

 - As with most fishing in New Zealand, there are strict limits as to the numbers collected.
 At Okoromai Bay the limit is 50 cockles per gatherer per day.
 For our group of three that translated to a maximum of 100, as I was not gathering.